In this age of technology-enabled connectedness, an expertly executed PR—public relations—strategy can transform your sharing economy business.

 - What problem does the solution in my story solve that hasn’t been solved before?

-Once you’ve answered the why—why will my story matter to people?—you then need to distil it down and capture it in a killer headline or email subject line.
+Once you’ve answered the why—why will my story matter to people?—you then need to distill it down and capture it in a killer headline or email subject line.
 Journalists are incredibly busy, and if they don’t understand what your story is about with a concise, compelling, and impactful subject line, they will quickly move on.

 They’ve opened your email—yay!
 But the hard work isn’t over.
 Again, the journalist will scan your first line, looking to see if you deliver on the promise of your headline.
 It’s your job to make the journalist’s life as easy as possible.
 When crafting your opening, think about the “Five Ws”—what, where, who, why, and when—and communicate the most important part of your story at the very beginning of your release.
 Put yourself in the shoes of your media targets.
 Imagine the opening of a story, and this should give you your first line.